confluentinc/ksql/docs/api.rst

    :>json string tables.tables[i].topic: The topic backing the table.
    :>json string tables.tables[i].format: The serialization format of the data in the table.
 One of JSON, AVRO, or DELIMITED.

-   **LIST/SHOW QUERIES**
+   **LIST QUERIES, SHOW QUERIES**

    :>json string queries.statementText: The ksql statement for which the result is being returned.
    :>json array  queries.queries: List of queries.
    :>json string queries.queries[i].queryString: The text of the statement that started the query.
    :>json string queries.queries[i].kafkaTopic: The topic that the query is writing into.
    :>json string queries.queries[i].id.id: The query id.

-   **LIST/SHOW PROPERTIES**
+   **LIST PROPERTIES, SHOW PROPERTIES**

    :>json string properties.statementText: The ksql statement for which the result is being returned.
    :>json map    properties.properties: The properties the ksql server runs queries with.
    :>json string properties.roperties[<property-name>]: The value of the property named by property-name.

    **DESCRIBE**